drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realized differently in different contexts can be readily generalized to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of features rather than individual sounds.
-To give a common example, English voiceless stops /p t k/ are aspirated in word-initial position or before a stressed vowel; a change that in the feature system of Hayes [-@Hayes2009] can be expressed as
+dispute the first of these claims; as every first-year phonology student learns, descriptions of how a phoneme is realized differently in different contexts can be readily generalized to other phonemes undergoing similar pronunciation changes if the change is expressed in terms of phonological features rather than individual sounds.
+To give a common example, English voiceless stops \ipa{/p t k/} are aspirated in word-initial position or before a stressed vowel; a change that in the feature system of Hayes [-@Hayes2009] can be expressed as:

 $$\begin{bmatrix}\textrm{−voiced, −continuant, −delayedRelease}\end{bmatrix}
 \rightarrow \begin{bmatrix}\textrm{+spreadGlottis}\end{bmatrix} / \left\{